Putin, Netanyahu, Trump directs the effusion of wishes on Indian PM Modis 75th anniversary - ExBulletin

 Thus, this breakdown of anniversary greetings of the world leaders could just be the medication he needed to consolidate his image at home and abroad, and to counter criticism by the opposition.

-Thank you, my friend, President Trump, for your telephone call and your warm greetings at my 75th birthday, said Modi.
+Thank you, my friend, President Trump, for your phone call and your warm greetings at my 75th birthday, said Modi.

-Coupled with current commercial talks which took place one day before Modis' birthday, this exchange between him and Trump reported a relaxation of bilateral tensions.
-Trump had lectured in India for buying Russian oil, the main reason to impose the highest tariff regime in the South Asian nation.
+.
+Trump had given conferences in India for buying Russian oil, the main reason to impose the highest tariff regime in the South Asian nation.

-Modi also faced criticism from his support base earlier in 2025 for accepting a ceasefire with Pakistan following a limited military conflict in May triggered by a terrorist attack on cashmere.
-Trump has repeatedly claimed the credit for having traveled this truce, irritating the rigid Indian.
+Mr. Modi was also faced with the criticism of his support base earlier in 2025 For having accepted a cease-fire with Pakistan following a limited military conflict in May launched by a terrorist attack in cashmere.
+Trump has repeatedly claimed the credit for having traveled this truce, irritating the rich Indians.

-The columnist Neerja Chowdhury noted that the endorsements of the world leaders would resonate at the national level, helping to improve Modis at home as a world state man.
+The columnist Neerja Chowdhury noted that the endorsements of the world leaders would resonate at the national level, helping Mr. Modis to imagine himself at home as a world of world state.

-What this underlines is that he (Modi) continues to govern the perch (in India) and has a grip on the situation, including after the reverse (in Pakistan), where he came (under) the attack of Hardliners for the ceasefire and for Trump by announcing the cease-fire, said Chowdhury.
+What he underlines is that he (Mr. Modi) continues to govern the perch (in India) and has a grip on the situation, including after the reverse (in Pakistan), where he came (below) Hardliners attack for the ceasefire and Trump derailed the process by announcing the ceasefire, said Ms. Chowdhury.

 In India, videos, newspaper advertisements and online tributes highlighted Mr. Modis' achievements in their birthday greetings.

-The Indian billionaire and the richest person Mukesh Ambani, who is president of Reliance Industries Limited, said that all-powerful God sent Modi to make India the greatest nation of earth.
+The Indian billionaire and the richest person Mukesh Ambani, who is president of Reliance Industries Limitsaid that all-powerful God sent Mr. Modi to make India the greatest nation of earth.

-This is my deepest wish that Modi-I continues to serve India when independent India is 100 years old, Ambani said in a video message.
+This is my deepest wish that Modi-ji continues to serve India when independent India is 100 years old, said Ambani in a video message.
 Independent India is 100 years old in 2047.

-Exh productions, based in Dubai, paid advertisements in New York to celebrate Modis' birthday.
+Exh productions, based in Dubai, paid advertisements in New York celebrating Mr. Modis's birthday.
 The company, which the website of a page indicates that it works with total confidentiality, has not immediately responded to a request for comments.

-The suggestions that party Bharatiya Janata (BJP) was behind the effusive birthday greetings was rejected by the party.
+The suggestions that the party of Mr. Modis Bharatiya Janata (BJP) was at the origin of the effusive birthday greetings was rejected by the party.

 This is not part of a campaign.
-What happened was a huge reaction from foreign countries and a spontaneous diaspora reaction has settled there, said BJP spokesperson Tom Vadakkan, who rejected any suggestion that Moda was facing challenges at home.
+What happened was a huge reaction from foreign countries and a spontaneous diaspora reaction has settled there, said BJP spokesperson Tom Vadakkan, who rejected any suggestion that Mr. Modi faces challenges at home.

 Mr. Modi held out and protected Indian interests.

-However, while Moda enters his 75th year in the depths of his third term as an Indian Prime Minister, analysts have warned that the optics of foreign policy may not overshadow pressing internal concerns.
+However, while Mr. Modi enters his 75th year in the depths of his third term as an Indian Prime Minister, analysts warned that the optics of foreign policy could Do not overshadow pressing domestic concerns.

 The journalist based in Delhi, Nilanjan Mukhopadhyay, stressed winds, including unemployment, increased inequality and inflation.